Everyone is now talking about this new way of using AI in an interactive form of communication.

 1. Let’s get started with ChatGPT

-So, let’s get started with ChatGPT and I was asking ChatGPT some questions about itself.
+So, let’s get started with ChatGPT.
+I was asking ChatGPT some questions about itself.

 Here is a quick extract: